modadao/moda-visualiser/README.md

 # Moda NFT Visualiser

+This project is forked from a Code on Canvas repository.
+Code On Canvas Origin: `git@bitbucket.org:codeoncanvas/moda-genesis-nft.git`

 ## Overview

 This is a turborepo project containing both the visualiser library and an example integration with a next app.